rorymadden/neoprene/README.md

 Neo4j Object Modelling for Node.js

 NOTE: This only works with Neo4j 2.0.
 If you are using Neo4j < 2.0 then use neoprene 0.1.x.
-This version of neoprene is no longer supported as the changes are too large between the versions of Neo4j.
+Versions pre 1.0 of neoprene are no longer supported as the changes are too large between the versions of Neo4j.

 ###Acknowledgements:
 This library is based heavily on the mongoose ORM for mongodb.
 The neo4j REST API was based on the 'node-neo4j' library.